lacomaofficial/lacomaofficial/README.md

   Utilizes LightGBM to decode brain signals, focusing on cognitive pattern recognition within the Haxby dataset.

-- ### **Regression Model to Predict Age from Resting-State fMRI Data** Predicts age from brain scans, uncovering functional connectivity patterns between the transverse sinus and inferior occipital gyrus, providing insights into brain aging.
+- ### **Comp-Neuro-Toolbox**
+  A comprehensive toolbox designed to facilitate machine learning analyses with neuroimaging data, specifically using the Nilearn Python library.
+This toolbox is particularly useful for creating classifiers and regressors from functional connectivity data derived from fMRI scans.

 &nbsp;